Stearnzy/Stearnzy/README.md

 #### A Little About Me:

-🎓 Current Back-End Mod 3 student at [Turing School of Software and Design](https://turing.io/).
+🎓 Current Back-End Mod 4 student at [Turing School of Software and Design](https://turing.io/).
 - 📚 Back-End focused currently working with Ruby on Rails, PostgreSQL, ActiveRecord, HTML/ERB.
+- 📖 Novice experience with Python, Java, JavaScript, Node.js, and React.
 - 🐍 Interested in Python and other Object-Oriented Languages.

 🪴 Graduated in 2015 with a Bachelor's of Science in [Integrative Therapeutic Practices](https://www.msudenver.edu/hep/integrativehealthcareprogram/integrativehealthcaremajors/integrativehealthcareextendedmajor/) (now Integrative Health Care) from Metropolitan State University of Denver.
-- 🌱 I’m looking to blend my growing knowledge in computer programming with the Green Tech or Alternative Medical field!
+- 🌱 I’m looking to blend my growing knowledge of computer programming with projects with a diverse team driven for a lasting positive impact on the world.
+Preferred industries include Green Tech or Alternative Medicine!
 I'd love to have the chance to do my part to aid in the healing of this planet and its people with a focus in sustainability and holistic living.

 🍻 Previous [Breckenridge Brewery](https://www.breckbrew.com/visit/littleton) server and trainer
 - [Cicerone Certified Beer Server](https://www.cicerone.org/us-en/cicerone-certification-levels)
-- Strong emphasis in teamwork, giving exceptional service to guests
+- Strong emphasis in reciprocal teamwork and transparent communication.

 🎶 PS: Let's talk art!
 I'm also a casual handpan player and illustrator!